icopy-site/awesome/docs/awesome/awesome-hacking-locations.md

 Notes:
 * Contact [@richlitt](https://twitter.com/richlitt) for wifi password if needed.
 * You get 45m of free wifi per day.
-More if you know what you're doing ;) (https://github.com/daviddias/awesome-hacking-locations/blob/master/but $14/mo for wifi is worth it if you hack there often)
+More if you know what you're doing ;) (but $14/mo for wifi is worth it if you hack there often)
-* Using IPFS will get you kicked off their network in ~2hr (https://github.com/daviddias/awesome-hacking-locations/blob/master/FYI).
+* Using IPFS will get you kicked off their network in ~2hr (FYI).

 #### Forge Baking Company